 – Assist charities, clubs and organisations to maximize their potential to fundraise on racedays

-– Hamilton Park Racecourse support work placement initiative with local schools and colleges where pupils can do their work experience ranging from 1 day at the Racecourse to 1 week.
+– Hamilton Park support work placement initiative with local schools and colleges where pupils can do their work experience ranging from 1 day at the Racecourse to 1 week.

-– Hamilton Park Racecourse organises Horse Racing education days where Racing to School attend the Racecourse and are then offered two complimentary adult tickets to return for a day of racing.
+– Hamilton Park organises Horse Racing education days where Racing to School attend the Racecourse and are then offered two complimentary adult tickets to return for a day of racing.

-The team at Hamilton Park Racecourse recently volunteered at the FareShare depot in Glasgow getting involved by assisting with sorting and dating food and making up collections and deliveries.
+The team at Hamilton Park recently volunteered at the FareShare depot in Glasgow getting involved by assisting with sorting and dating food and making up collections and deliveries.

 Move On’s FareShare Glasgow and the West of Scotland works with the food and drink industry to minimise fit-for-purpose surplus, fresh, frozen and long-life food going to waste and distribute it to not-for-profit organisations working with the most vulnerable people in the community across Glasgow and the West.